 22.1 Posterior probability distributions

 The main characteristic of Bayesian models is that they don’t just provide you with a single numeric estimate for the model parameters.
-Rather, the model estimates a full probability distribution for each parameter/coefficient.
+As mentioned in Chapter 21, the model estimates a full probability distribution for each parameter/coefficient.
 These probability distributions are called posterior probability distributions (or posteriors for short).
-They are called posterior because they are derived from the data and the prior probability distributions (you will learn about priors in XXX).
+They are called posterior because they are derived from the data and the prior probability distributions.
 The model we fitted has two parameters: the mean \(\mu\) and the standard deviation \(\sigma\).
 For reasons that will become clear in Chapter 23, the \(\mu\) parameter is called Intercept in the summary: you can find it in the Regression Coefficients table.
 The standard deviation \(\sigma\) is in the Further distributional parameters table.

-• Estimate, the mean estimate of the coefficient (i.e. the mean of the posterior distribution of the coefficient).
+Estimate, the mean estimate of the coefficient (i.e. the mean of the posterior distribution of the coefficient).
 In our model, this is the mean of the posterior distribution of the mean \(\mu\) (Intercept).
-Yes, you read right: the mean of the mean!
-Remember, Bayesian models estimate a full probability distribution and this can be summarised with a mean and a standard deviation.
+Yes, you read correctly: the mean of the mean!
+Remember, Bayesian models estimate a full posterior probability distribution and the posterior can be summarised by a mean and a standard deviation.
 In this model, the posterior mean (short for mean of the posterior probability distribution) of \(\mu\) is 1010.5 ms.

-• Est.error, the error of the mean estimate, or estimate error.
+Est.error, the error of the mean estimate, or estimate error.
 The estimate error is the standard deviation of the posterior distribution of the coefficient (here the mean \(\mu\)).
 Yes, the standard deviation of the mean!
 Again, since we are estimating a full probability distribution for \(\mu\), we can summarise it with a mean and SD as we do for any Gaussian distribution.
-In this model, the posterior SD of \(\mu\) is 4.45 ms.
+In this model, the posterior SD of \(\mu\) is 4.45 ms. Be careful: this SD is not\(\sigma\).
+It is the standard deviation of the posterior distribution of the mean \(\mu\).

 The Further distributional parameters table has the same structure.
 In this model, the posterior mean of \(\sigma\) is 317.88 ms and the posterior SD of \(\sigma\) is 3.17 ms.